Database Schema

 Schema Overview

-n8n-deploy uses a lightweight, efficient SQLite database to manage workflow metadata and configurations.
+n8n-deploy uses a lightweight, efficient SQLite database (schema v6) to manage workflow metadata, configurations, and folder synchronization.

 erDiagram